 With Valentine’s Day just around the corner, Edythe Preet gives us the story of Áine, the goddess of love, and star-crossed lovers – the warrior Diarmuid Ua and Gráinne, daughter of the High King Cormac mac Airt.

 Love.
-It makes the world go round, conquers all and warps the mind.
+It makes the world go round, conquers all, and warps the mind.
 We are star-crossed by it, swept away by it, fall into it, and become fools for it.
 It can’t be bought, but some have paid dearly for it.
 All’s fair in it.
-Wars have been fought for it, and kingdoms renounced for it.
-It’s better than wine, sweeter than candy and more glorious than a summer’s day.
+Wars have been fought for it, and kingdoms renounced it.
+It’s better than wine, sweeter than candy, and more glorious than a summer’s day.
 And anyone will tell you it’s better to have known it and lost than never to have known it at all.

 Like hunger and thirst, love is a basic human need.
 It must be satisfied.
 We are consumed by our longing for it, and search unceasingly until we find the one true bond that fills the void.
 So basic is love to existence that even the earliest civilizations recognized its link with mating and procreation.
 Since time immemorial, supplicants have prayed to the divinities of love for the blessing of fertility.

 Our ancestors’ lives followed the revolving seasonal wheel.
 The agricultural cycle of planting and harvest lies at the heart of all the earliest religions.
 And since it was the female who gave birth to the young, so too was the magic of sprouting grain ascribed to a divine feminine principle.
 Even in the midst of our technological age, She survives.
 We know her as Mother Nature and think of her as a nurturing woman in her prime years.
 But when humanity was young, the Goddess had a very different personality.